aerospike/aerospike-vector/basic-search/README.md

 If you have generated certificates using the scripts in the `kubernetes` directory (which creates a `generated` subdirectory), you can connect from the `basic-search` directory like this:

-*(Note: The common name on the certificate and the host name of your K8s cluster may not match, you may use --tls-hostname-override to override the expected host name)
+*(Note: The common name on the certificate and the host name of your K8s cluster may not match, you may use --ssl-target-name-override to override the expected host name)

 ```bash
 # Replace <k8s_avs_host> and <k8s_avs_tls_port> with your Kubernetes service details